nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 {{< tab "Mobile" >}}

 {{< notice note >}}
-If you did not have all your keys available for the initial setup, you can continue from another device to continue the setup process.
-It is assumed that you have started to create a wallet.
-If you still have a pending configuration notification in your chat screen you can continue on your laptop here.
-If you do not, you should refer to the desktop tab to start a configuration.
+If you did not have all of your keys available on your desktop when assigning keys to wallet, you can continue the assignment from another device.
+It is assumed that you have started to create a wallet and can see a pending Wallet Creation notification in the chat screen of your laptop.
+If you do not, you should go back to the desktop tab and create a wallet first.
 {{< /notice >}}

 1. Open your Nunchuk mobile app and navigate to the chat screen.
-You should see your wallet config notification here waiting for the last key!<br/><br/>
+You should see your pending Wallet Creation notification here waiting for the last key!<br/><br/>

 <img src = mobilePendingKey.png
     alt = "mobile app chat screen (Screenshot)">